yeoman/yeoman.io/app/generators.md

 Would you like to enable this option?
 (Y/n)
 ```

 There he is again with his silly questions.
-Play around for a bit, then come back when you're ready for a walkthrough of what's happening behind the scenes.
+Play around for a bit, and then come back when you're ready for a walkthrough of what's happening behind the scenes.

 ...